ParallelAndReconfigurableComputing/PARCutils/README.md

 ## <a name="lisence"></a>License

-PARCutils for Java is made available under the GNU General Public License (GPL).
+PARCutils for Java is available under the GNU General Public License (GPL).
 For details of terms and conditions that apply to the license please visit the following web-link.

 http://parallel.auckland.ac.nz/ParallelIT/downloads/COPYING.txt